riccog/react-oidc/README.md

 ### 6. Handling Authentication and Access Tokens
 User Data: Use the useOidcUser hook to access the authenticated user's information (name, email, etc.).
 Tokens: The useOidcAccessToken and useOidcIdToken hooks provide the access and ID tokens, which can be used for making API requests or for additional authentication checks.
-### 7. Files Structure
+### 7. Frontend File Structure
-The project is organized as follows:
+The project's frontend is organized as follows:

 `App.jsx`: Main entry point where the OIDC provider is configured.